nomppy/nomppy.github.io/content/posts/msu.md

 wednesday was unbelievably windy. and thursday, earlier today, a peaceful snowfall covered the university with a decently-thick blanket of snow. with everyone gone and not enough hot water running through the pipes, the sidewalk heating system did not melt off the snow like it usually does.

-as i walked home from my friend's dorm tonight, my boot's soft crunch on the new snow reminded me how happy i was, dancing down the sidewalk during a blizzard back in november, excited about the snow. even now, i felt an urge to be happy skidding around on the sidewalk, but the locked doors of a building i tried to pass through reminded me that we are still afraid, and i looked around to make sure no one was around.
+when i walked home from my friend's dorm tonight, my boot's soft crunch on the new snow reminded me how happy i was, dancing down the sidewalk during a blizzard back in november, excited about the snow. even now, i felt an urge to be happy skidding around on the sidewalk, but the locked doors of a building i tried to pass through reminded me that we are still afraid, and i looked around to make sure no one was around.

 <span class='hl'>_there is no one. i live in a ghost town now._</span>

-my steps were the only ones on campus, and my breath the only ones in the air. as i became certain that no one was around me, i let my mind sink in to the snow. with each step, i became more and more sure that careless joy will return to me someday, when all of this is over.

 # the week after